skyrunner360/django_blog/README.md

 - Commenting restricted to logged in users only
 - views counter
 - search feature
-- Added Tiny MCE Editor for easier Content editing in Django Admin.
+- Added Tiny MCE Editor for easier Content editing in Django Admin
+- Can now render HTML inside Blog Content.